-There are three All India Services (AIS) - (a) Indian Administrative Service (IAS); (b) Indian Forest Service (IFoS); (c) Indian Police Service (IPS).
+There are three All India Services (AIS) - (a) Indian Administrative

+Service (IAS); (b) Indian Forest Service (IFoS); (c) Indian Police Service (IPS).
 As regards AIS, Dr. D.D.
-Basu12 says that, "the peculiarity of the AIS from the federal standpoint is that - of service are determined by the Union Government, they have to administer both Union and the State subjects, accordingly as their services are placed at the disposal of the Union or a State Government, in connection with the affairs of the Union or the State, as the case may be.
+Basu12 says that, "the peculiarity of the AIS from the federal standpoint is that -Though they are recruited and their conditions of (a) service are determined by the Union Government, they have administer both Union and the subjects, to State accordingly as their services are placed at the disposal of the Union or a State Government, in connection with the affairs of the Union or the State, as the case may be.